Error-331/code_tests/docs/bible/links.md

 True Peace - September 7 (But God's love came to us with a plan of peace that through the cross, we could have the peace of God and peace with God through trusting in our Lord Jesus);

 Worthy of Wages - September 8 (Preaching to the same people every week can be laborious and, at times, disheartening; Love and take care of those people who have the courage to spread the Gospel);

+True Thanksgiving - September 9 (Fast a couple of meals each week, and when you sit down to eat, the familiarity that breeds contempt won't be there);